Wang Kelian: Border market

 The village was a popular destination for tourists and locals, because there is a huge market on both sides of the border.
 The governments of Malaysia and Thailand allow people to move freely across the border to shop within the confines of the market without the need for any documents.
-Malaysians need to produce their identification card to cross border, while Thai nationals can cross without any documentation.
+Malaysians need to produce their identification card to cross the border, while Thai nationals can cross without any documentation.
 Document-free visitors are confined to 1 km radius from the border crossing.

 The popularity of the market however took a hit as the Malaysian government tightened border crossing procedures following the discovery of mass graves of the victims of human trafficking and illegal transit camps in the nearby jungles in 2015.
-In April that year, the Malaysian government stopped the free flow of cross-border visitors, as this was reportedly exploited by the human traffickers to bring the victims into Malaysia from Thailand.
+In April that year, the Malaysian government stopped the free flow of cross-border visitors, as this was reportedly exploited by the human traffickers to bring trafficking victims into Malaysia from Thailand.